Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 Burn rate is the rate at which a startup spends its cash reserves each month.
 It is one of the key indicators investors use to assess a company's financial health and to understand how much time remains before the company needs additional capital.

 There are two common ways to measure burn rate.
-Gross burn is total monthly cash expenditure across all operating expenses.
-Net burn is gross burn minus any revenue collected — it represents the actual monthly reduction in cash balance.
+Gross burn is total monthly cash expenditure across all operating expenses — payroll, software, marketing, hosting, contractor costs, office, everything.
+Net burn is gross burn minus any cash revenue collected in the period — it represents the actual monthly reduction in cash balance.
+Founders should report net burn when discussing runway, but understand gross burn when modeling worst-case scenarios where revenue may not materialize as expected.

 Burn rate directly determines a company's runway.
 A company with $1.2M in the bank and a net burn of $100,000/month has 12 months of runway.
-Investors expect founders to know their burn rate precisely and to have a clear plan for how the raise being requested extends runway to a meaningful milestone.
+Investors expect founders to know their burn rate precisely and to have a clear plan for how the raise being requested extends runway to a meaningful milestone — typically 18–24 months of post-raise runway anchored to a specific revenue or product target.

 See how your deck scores on all investor criteria